platy/transit-radar/README.md

 [] Colour properly
 [] Draw in proper order
 --
+[] Write route name at end of route
+[] Use RCs to avoid copying
+[] Move data sync / search back to the seed app, canvas view only needs the search results?
 [] Decent time sync between front and back (backend responsible for macro time and frontend for micro - effectively just an offset form the frontend time)
 [] Get time initially from backend
 [] Make sure it doesn't animate when not visible to save cpu